Posted in: Find a Diet, Good Nutrition

 Type 2 Diabetes and its complications.

-Type 2 diabetes is indeed characterized by elevated blood sugar levels, but it’s a bit more nuanced than simply having high blood sugar.
-In type 2 diabetes, the body becomes resistant to the effects of insulin, a hormone produced by the pancreas that helps regulate blood sugar levels.
+Type 2 diabetes is indeed characterized by elevated blood sugar levels, In type 2 diabetes, the body becomes resistant to the effects of insulin, a hormone produced by the pancreas that helps regulate blood sugar levels.
 As a result, blood sugar levels can rise too high, leading to hyperglycemia.

 Several factors contribute to the development of type 2 diabetes, including genetics, lifestyle factors such as diet and physical activity, obesity, and age.
 While elevated blood sugar levels are a hallmark of the condition, type 2 diabetes involves complex metabolic disturbances beyond just glucose regulation.